nulogy/Gorgon/README.md

 ### Running end to end specs

 1. `cd tests/end_to_end`
-1. Run `rabbitmq-server` in the background
+1. Run `/usr/local/sbin/rabbitmq-server` in the background
 1. `bundle install`
 1. `gorgon listen`
 1. In a new tab/window, run `./run_test.sh`.
 This script will compare the output from `gorgon` with the expected output